 Matthew Hollrah, Ph.D.

-Hollrah’s scholarly work has appeared in the minnesota review, READER, and the edited collection Authorship Contested: Cultural Challenges to the Authentic, Autonomous Author.
+Hollrah’s scholarly work is focused on English composition pedagogy and creative writing.
+His work has appeared in the minnesota review, READER, and the edited collection Authorship Contested: Cultural Challenges to the Authentic, Autonomous Author.
 He is also the author of two online composition textbooks published by Great River Learning entitled So What? and Now What?
-His poetry has been published in the Swansea Review, Soundings Review, This Land, and the anthology Ain’t Nobody That Can Sing Like Me: New Oklahoma Writing.
+His poetry has been published in Parabola, Swansea Review, Soundings Review, This Land, and the anthology Ain’t Nobody That Can Sing Like Me: New Oklahoma Writing, among others.
 He also serves on the creative writing advisory panel for the Oklahoma Arts Institute.

 Education and Certifications